How to retrieve data in bulk using Python x Backlog API

 https://(subdomain)/find/xxx?projectId=(ID)

-■ If the requests module
+■If the requests module

-is not installed, pull it using pip.
+is not installed, you can download it using pip.

 pip install requests